How Frugality Made My Life Happier

 I frequently hear on Financial Independence and Retire Early (FIRE) podcasts and read in FIRE blogs that the RE (Retire Early) part of the FIRE acronym should be dropped.
 They can’t imagine not working, they say, and besides, they enjoy working.

 I know what they mean.
-I had my dream job, and I worked it even after I achieved full FIRE.
+I had my dream job, and I worked it even after I achieved full financial independence with the ability to retire early (aka FIRE).
 I had quit my career of 29 years in retail and hospitality management, and then I found the perfect job that I loved doing—educating military service members on personal finance.
 Despite my dream job having everything I wanted, I quit it just one year later.

-And, if you’ve reached FIRE, I think you should quit your dream job, too.
+And, if you’ve reached full financial independence, I think you should quit your dream job, too.

 What?
 Quit you say?
 Then it couldn’t have been your actual dream job, right?
 Wrong.